 - Many stores sell a thermometer that records the high and low temperatures for a given period of time.
 This device is helpful to ensure that the temperature doesn’t get too high or too low without your knowledge.

-- No matter what heating device you choose you want to make sure your hedgie stays warm.
-Some people find this is a bigger problem in the summer with air-conditioning that in the winter months.
+- No matter what heating device you choose you want to make sure your hedgehog stays warm.
+Some people find this is a bigger problem in the summer with air-conditioning than in the winter months.

-- Once a hedgehog has attempted hibernation it is more likely have the problem again in the future
+- Once a hedgehog has attempted hibernation it is more likely to have the problem again in the future.

 - The more constant the temperature the more beneficial for your hedgehog.

 - All direct heat should be applied only to a portion of the cage.
-This can allow the hedgie to move to a cooler part of the cage if it gets too hot.
+This can allow the hedgehog to move to a cooler part of the cage if it gets too hot.

-- In case of a power outage you should have a back up plan as to how you will keep your hedgie warm.
+- In case of a power outage you should have a back up plan as to how you will keep your hedgehog warm or cool.